functional-koans/clojure-koans/README.md

 # Clojure Koans

-The Clojure Koans are a fun and easy way to get started with Clojure - no experience assumed or required.
-Just follow the instructions below to start making tests pass!
+The Clojure Koans are a fun way to get started with Clojure - no experience assumed or required.
+Follow the instructions below to start making tests pass!

 ## Getting Started